scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### SCION to IP Gateway (SIG) {#sig}
 A SCION-IP-Gateway (SIG) encapsulates regular IP packets into SCION packets with a corresponding SIG at the destination that performs the decapsulation.
-In order to allow incremental deployability and to ease transition from legacy IP-based Internet to SCION, SCION offers mechanisms that allow SIGs to coordinate and automatically exchange IP prefix information.
+In order to allow incremental deployability and to ease transition from legacy IP-based Internet to SCION, SIGs can be augmented with  mechanisms allowing them to coordinate and automatically exchange IP prefix information.
+A SIG can be deployed close to the end-user (i.e., at branches of an enterprise), or it can be deployed within an ISP's network.
-- SGRP is a system enabling SIGs to mutually discover and announce IP prefixes.
-Such an approach is well suited to enterprise networks, where SIGs deployed at branches can mutually exchange prefixes for each location.
-- SIAM is a global and scalable SIG coordination mechanism that translates between legacy public IP and SCION.
-SIAM transfers authorizations in RPKI [328] to SCION, making it a viable global transition mechanism for public IP networks and ISPs. {{SUPRAJA2021}}
-- SBAS is a transition mechanism that aims at offering SCION’s benefits to the wider legacy IP Internet, by routing regular IP traffic over SCION.
-TODO: A SIG can be deployed close to end-user (i.e. on CPEs at two enterprise customers), or can be deoployed in the ISP core (CG-SIG)

 ## Deployment model
 - How can SCION be (incrementally) deployed at an ISP/customer: chp 13.1, (table 13.1?
 Maybe too detailed?, IXPs?)